JdotAi/FaceTracker/README.md

 ## Overview

-This project implements a real-time face recognition system using Python.
-It detects faces in a video stream, computes face embeddings using the [face_recognition](https://github.com/ageitgey/face_recognition) library, and uses a SQLite database to store and match these embeddings.
+In this project we implement a real-time face recognition system using Python.
+It detects faces using the [face_recognition](https://github.com/ageitgey/face_recognition) library, and uses a SQLite database to store and match these embeddings.
 When a face is detected, the system either recognizes it as an existing person or adds it as a new person (named "person1", "person2", etc.).
-Additionally, the program draws both a bounding box and a facial landmark "mask" on each detected face.
+Additionally, the program draws a bounding box and a facial landmark "mask" on each detected face.

 ## Features